 When I had first started coordinating my appointments myself, I thought that I was dealing with a few weeks of appointments.
 But the pathology results from the breast tissue and lymph nodes indicated that further treatment was required, so I knew that I would not be dealing with several months of appointments I would need help getting to and from.

 I thought I’d test out Gather My Crew and see whether it would be the answer to my needs.
 I added my upcoming appointments, and sent an SMS invite to the friends who had been helping out already to see if they were happy to be added as my crew.
 With just 4 or 5 crew members, I was able to get it working, and straight away I had my appointments for the next several weeks all sorted.
 I even added in a few grocery times in there, even after I started driving again, as I wasn’t able to push a full trolley, or carry the bags – so that took the pressure off my husband needing to do our weekly groceries, and gave me time with a friend each week.

 When I made the decision to “go public” with my breast cancer to my wider circle of friends on Facebook I had some friends contacting me asking how they could help.

-Using Gather My Crew made managing that so easy – I could tell them about the website and ask if they wanted to be added as one of my crew members.
-Many said yes, and my crew grew to about 10 members.
-What I loved is that a couple of friends I wouldn’t have even thought of asking for help, have become my best crew members – helping out on multiple occasions.
-Yet I only had to ask them once.
+Using Gather My Crew made managing that so easy – I could tell them about the app and invite them to be one of my crew members – and my crew grew to about 10 members.
+What I loved is that a couple of friends I wouldn’t have even thought of asking for help, have become my best crew members.
+They have helped out on multiple occasions and yet I only had to ask them once.